proto-aiken-13/tp/docs/UserGuide.md

 ***`npc_track` is for all TA’s, and is adaptable for their management and organisational styles!***

-From a survey that we did on teaching assistants, we found that a majority of them found it difficult and tedious to find and organise their student's information.
-Hence, `npc_track` is specially developed to help these fast typists students to be able to streamline the process using ***simple commands*** to do different tasks.

 We help teaching assistants to be able to bring together their teaching needs in a hassle-free manner.
 For instance, adding extra information for a student named Ted can easily be done using the various keyword features as listed in our [Features Section](#features)